 That's problem number one.

-Problem number two, apparently there was advice given by Adam Schiff, uh the committee chair, to the whistleblower.
+Problem number two, apparently there was advice given by Adam Schiff, the committee chair, to the whistleblower.

-There's some contact.
+There was some contact.

 Did they recommend a lawyer?

-Do they recommend a report to the IG?
+Did they recommend a report to the IG?

-We know that he lied for two and a half years, saying he has all the evidence of Trump Russia collusion.
+We know that he lied for two and a half years, saying he has all the evidence of Trump-Russia collusion.

-Uh, the one guy that's on tape negotiating with somebody he believes is a Russian to get dirt on Donald Trump, he was being pranked, but that was Adam Schiff.
+The one guy that's on tape negotiating with somebody he believes is a Russian to get dirt on Donald Trump, he was being pranked, but that was Adam Schiff.

 Can we get the pictures?